Mastro-Gibbs/stray68K/README.md

         Options:
          -a [opts|args]   -Invoke assembler.
 See below.
          -e [path]        -Input executable file.
-To generate it use assembler options.
+To generate it use assembler options, must be .B68 file extesion.
-         -s [path]        -Like option '-e' but run executable file step by step.
+         -s [path]        -Like option '-e' but run executable file step by step, must be .B68 file extesion.
          -[e|s] [path] -d -Like options '-e' and '-s' but prints opcode and mnemonic.
          -[e|s] [path] -q -Like options '-e' and '-s' but but avoid to print system status (quiet).